-Alex Dorsey is the program founder, a leadership facilitator, and an executive coach serving leaders making a positive change in the world.
-She brings more than 20 years of experience as a nonprofit leader, organizational consultant, and manager of high-profile community revitalization and infrastructure projects.
+Alex Dorsey is the PIatform Impact founder and program director, a leadership facilitator, and an executive coach serving leaders making a positive change in the world.
+She brings more than 25 years of experience as a nonprofit leader, organizational consultant, and manager of high-profile community revitalization and infrastructure projects.
 Trained by the Center for Courage & Renewal, the Urban Land Institute at Georgetown University, among others, Alex has been a guest speaker at the University of Southern California, Portland State University, and RAND Corporation among others.

-Hyeon-Ju Rho is a leadership coach who supports mission-inspired people to make their most meaningful contribution in the world.
+Hyeon-Ju Rho is an executive coach and leadership facilitator who supports mission-inspired people to make their most meaningful contribution in the world.
 She believes that our individual journeys to wholeness are essential ground for social change.
 Prior to starting her coaching practice, Hyeon-Ju led social justice nonprofits in San Francisco and Beijing.
 She started her career as a public-interest lawyer challenging discrimination and structural poverty.
 Hyeon-Ju holds a J.D. from New York University Law School and a B.A. from Swarthmore College.

-Retreats are held at the UCLA Lake Arrowhead Conference Center in Lake Arrowhead, CA and the Lake Arrowhead Resort.
+In-person retreats are held at the UCLA Lake Arrowhead Conference Center in Lake Arrowhead, CA and other sites in the area.